Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Label: Set the label for the date input field.
 - Format: Choose between date-only and date-and-time formats.
-- Field Name: Define the field name for the date input.
+- Field name: Define the field name for the date input.
 - Mandatory: Indicates whether the date input is required.
-- Help Text: Provide optional help text for the date input.
+- Help text: Provide optional help text for the date input.

 ### Validation
 - This date input widget must be placed within a Form widget to be effective.